codificat/theforeman.org/_posts/2018-06-22-using-saml-for-single-sign---on-to-foreman-through-keycloak.md

 However, there is no official support yet for Single Sign-On (SSO) using SAML.
-An [enhancement request](http://projects.theforeman.org/issues/16916) exists for SALM authentication support in Foreman.
+An [enhancement request](http://projects.theforeman.org/issues/16916) exists for SAML authentication support in Foreman.
 While the official support gets implemented, here we're going to explain how to use the delegation mechanism to configure Single Sign-On (SSO) via Apache's `mod_auth_mellon` to provide SAML-based authentication.